Nevada Criminal Justice Degree Programs

 Home to Las Vegas, Nevada hosts swarms of tourists every year.
 While this has significantly increased the amount of money that Nevada brings in from tourism, it has also created a huge amount of crime throughout the state.
-In fact, USA Today reports that Nevada is the second most dangerous state in the United States.
+In fact, Nevada is the third most dangerous state in the United States according to a recent report by 24/7 Wall Street.

 Criminal Justice Education in Nevada

 When you use CriminalJusticePrograms.com, you can search for criminal justice degrees in your area.
-Find out what it is like to earn a criminal justice degree and use our quick search form to find schools that can help you reach your goals.go to school listings
+Find out what it is like to earn a criminal justice degree and use our quick search form to find schools that can help you reach your goals.

 There are several levels of criminal justice degrees, each of which can help you achieve different career goals in the industry.
 An Associate’s degree can usually be completed in two years, and it can prepare you for entry-level work in several different criminal justice fields.
 Many criminal justice education students aspire to hold a Bachelor’s degree, which allows you to explore more criminal justice careers.